-Figure 9: NYMEX Natural Gas Price (\$ per million BTU) (See Reference 9 in this section for citation source.)
+Figure 8: EIA Natural Gas Price from EIA (\$ per million BTU)

 As the Figure above illustrates, natural gas commodity prices and volatility decreased substantially after 2009, coinciding with the dramatic growth in domestic natural gas shale production over the past decade.

-The recent pandemic shut-ins interrupted this period of price stability, dislocating supply and demand fundamentals initially compounding an oversupplied market in 2020 driving natural gas prices lower, and then transitioned into an undersupplied market as demand rebounded past supply levels, driving prices and volatility upward, exacerbated further by subsequent geopolitical events.
+The recent pandemic drill rig shut-ins interrupted this period of price stability, dislocating supply and demand fundamentals initially compounding an oversupplied market in 2020 driving natural gas prices lower, and then transitioned into an undersupplied market as demand rebounded past supply levels, driving prices and volatility upward, exacerbated further by subsequent geopolitical events.

-Continued investment in oil and gas production is expected to enable natural gas supply levels to catch up with demand.
-The September IHS Market and EIA short-term forecasts project domestic natural gas supply and demand levels rebalancing in 2023 around a \$5/MMBtu price level consistent with longer-term price projections.
+Continued investment in oil and gas production has enabled natural gas supply levels to catch up with demand.
+The March EIA a2023 Annual Energy Outlook forecasts project domestic natural gas supply and demand levels rebalancing in 2023 around an average of \$5/MMBtu price level (See Reference 3) and then declining longer-term to between \$3 to \$4/MMBtu.
+(See Reference 5).